'The Witcher' advert criticised for being "awkward" and "cringe" on social media

 — Dan (@GolazoDan) July 5, 2023

-Many commenters also shared their disappointment at Cavill’s imminent departure.
+Many commenters, however, shared their disappointment at Cavill’s imminent departure.

 “Thanks for the reminder for all to tune out after season 3,” one person shared.